IrfanSayeed/School_District_Analysis-1/README.md

 ## **Results:**

-•	An overview of the key metrics for each school, presented in a table format
-•	Tables presenting each of the following metrics: o	Top 5 and bottom 5 performing schools, based on the overall passing rate o	The average math score received by students in each grade level at each school o	The average reading score received by students in each grade level at each school o	School performance based on the budget per student
+o	The average math score received by students in each grade level at each school o	The average reading score received by students in each grade level at each school o	School performance based on the budget per student